Australia men's national soccer team: First successes and "golden generation"

-The team's previously poor record in World Cup competition was not reflected in their reasonable performances against strong European and South American sides.
+While World Cup qualification eluded the team between 1974 and 2006, Australia produced some notable performances against strong European and South American sides.
 In 1988, Australia defeated reigning world champions Argentina 4–1 in the Australian Bicentennial Gold Cup.
 In 1997, Australia drew with reigning world champions Brazil 0–0 in the group stage and then defeated Uruguay 1–0 in the semi-finals to reach the 1997 FIFA Confederations Cup final.

 In 2001, after a victory against reigning world champions France in the group stage, Australia finished the 2001 FIFA Confederations Cup in third place after defeating Brazil 1–0 in the third-place match.
 Australia defeated England 3–1 at West Ham United's Boleyn Ground in 2003 as Wayne Rooney made his international debut.

 In early 2005, it was reported that Football Australia had entered into discussions to join the Asian Football Confederation (AFC) and end an almost 40-year association with the Oceania Football Confederation (OFC).
-Many commentators and fans, including soccer broadcaster and former Australian captain Johnny Warren, felt that the only way for Australia to progress was to abandon Oceania.
+Many commentators and fans, including soccer broadcaster and former Australian captain Johnny Warren (deceased in 2004), felt that the only way for Australia to progress was to abandon Oceania.
 On 13 March, the AFC executive committee made a unanimous decision to invite Australia to join the AFC.
 After the OFC executive committee unanimously endorsed Australia's proposed move, FIFA approved the move on 30 June 2005.
 Australia joined Asia, with the move taking effect on 1 January 2006, though until then, Australia had to compete for a 2006 FIFA World Cup position as an OFC member country.

 After a successful campaign, the team took the first steps towards qualification for the 2006 World Cup.
 After coach Frank Farina stood down from the position after Australia's dismal performance at the 2005 FIFA Confederations Cup, Guus Hiddink was announced as the new national coach.
 Australia, ranked 49th, would then have to play the 18th ranked Uruguay in a rematch of the 2001 qualification play-off for a spot in the 2006 FIFA World Cup.
 After a 5–0 friendly win against Jamaica, the first leg of the play-off tournament was lost (1–0), with the return leg still to be played in Australia four days later in Sydney on 16 November 2005.

-Australia playing Uruguay at Stadium Australia to determine the last qualifying spot for the 2006 World Cup.
+Australia playing Uruguay at Stadium Australia to determine the last qualifying spot for the 2006 FIFA World Cup.